dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 ## Careful, Icarus

-My initial reaction to seeing [the proposal][onchain-zaps-proposal] was ["oh, that's a terrible idea"][terrible-idea] - and it's my reaction still.
+My initial reaction to seeing the proposal was "careful, icarus" followed by ["oh, that's a terrible idea"][terrible-idea] right after - and it's my reaction still.
 Just because we can do something doesn't mean we _should_ do something, as Jurassic Park was trying to teach us.

 > Yeah, yeah, but your scientists were so preoccupied with whether or not they
 > could that they didn't stop to think if they should.